kazemmit/Steganography/README.md

 so, researchers in the field of data hiding [either steganography or steganalysis] will be able to compare their methods [steganography/steganalysis] to these base-line methods.

-* So,1) we use a pseudo random message (using java random library) as the encrypted message that should be embedded.
-* 			therefore, you do not need to provide the message.
+* So,1) we use a pseudo random message (using java random library) as the encrypted message that should be embedded; therefore, you do not need to provide the message.
-*    2) by using a random process, we simulate the embedding key
-*    		therefore, you do not need to provide the embedding key.
+*    2) by using a random process, we simulate the embedding key; therefore, you do not need to provide the embedding key.
-*    3) we just provide the embedding process
-*    		therefore, you can use the stego images created by these methods and analyze them.
+*    3) we just provide the embedding process; therefore, you can use the stego images created by these methods and analyze them.

 *****************How to use this project*********************